devonfw-tutorials/katacoda-scenarios-dev/135_devon4j-http-rest-client_devon4j-http-rest-client/step6.md

+Please change the folder to &#39;httprestclient&#39;.

+`cd httprestclient`{{execute T1}}

+Use the following devon command to build the Java project.

+`devon mvn clean install -Dmaven.test.skip=true`{{execute T1}}

+The maven command 'clean' will clear the target directory beforehand.

+We do not need to execute the test cases, so we can skip them by using the option '-Dmaven.test.skip=true'.

 ## Service Discovery
 * service.client.default.url :- It is used to set the default url of server and it is added for service discovery.
 * service.client.app.restapi.url :- This property provide base url of REST in your application.
 It follows format such as &#34;service.client.app.«application».url&#34;.
 Here, «application» refers to the technical name of the application providing the service.